aapps13/event-VPR-using-DTW/README.md

-# Event Visual Place Recognition using Dynamic Time Warping
+# Event Camera Visual Place Recognition using Dynamic Time Warping
 This is a repository produced to store work undertaken for ENGN4350 at the Australian National University.

 ### Structure